vuongducphuong/documentation/content/applications/general/users/delete_account.rst

 Account`.
 It can also be accessed by going to https://leansoft.vn/my/home.

 .. danger::
-   Deleting an Odoo account is irreversible.
+   Deleting an Leansoft account is irreversible.
 Take caution when performing this action as the leansoft.vn account will not be retrievable.

 Upon clicking the :guilabel:`Delete Account` button, a pop-up window will appear, asking you to